 The Office of Spill Prevention and Response (OSPR) has the California Department of Fish and Wildlife’s public trustee and custodial responsibilities for protecting, managing and restoring the State’s fish, wildlife, and plants.
 It is one of the few State agencies in the nation that has both major pollution response authority and public trustee authority for wildlife and habitat.
 This mandate ensures that prevention, preparedness, restoration and response will provide the best protection for California’s natural resources.

-OSPR's mission is to provide best achievable protection of California's natural resources by preventing, preparing for, and responding to spills of oil and other deleterious materials, and through restoring and enhancing affected resources.
+OSPR's mission is to provide best achievable protection of California's natural resources by preventing, preparing for, and responding to spills of oil and enhancing affected resources.